What is Terpinolene Terpene? Aroma, Effects, and Cannabis Strains

 Terpinolene can be discovered in a small amount in cannabis plants.
 This terpene provides an energizing effect and is generally found in lilac, sage, and nutmeg.
 Thanks to its sweet and fresh smell, it is widely used in personal products such as perfumes and soap, the food industry, and manufacturing plastics and resins.

-Our website also incorporates other information on cannabis such as cultivars, cannabis strains, and cannabis terpenes.
+Our website also covers other cannabis topics, such as cannabis strains and cannabis terpenes.

 Follow us for more!